You’ll find silicone caulk often used to repair the gouges, dents, gaps, and scratches in wood because it is easy to use and quite effective.

-The next step is to apply a chemical solvent to the area where the caulking is found.
+The next step is to prepare the chemical paste to apply to the area where the caulking is found.

-There are a few types of chemicals that are most effective in removing the caulking from the wood which includes the following.
+There are a few types of chemical solvents that are most effective in removing silicone caulking from the wood.
+These include Dichloromethane and Methylene Chloride.

 Once you have created the paste, you should apply it to the caulking using an applicator or wooden spatula if you have one available.

-The paste needs to be ¼” or less in thickness and extend beyond the area of the caulking.
+The paste needs to be ¼” or less in thickness and it should be extended beyond the area of the caulking.